vngkv123/aSiagaming/Chrome-v8-tutorials/README.md

 **Setting**

-Google used `depot_tools` to deploy their own project.
+Google used `depot_tools` to deploy their own projects.

 So, you need to install that.
 Refer the below one :)